 Install Intel oneAPI C++ and Fortran compiler

 Intel oneAPI is a cross-platform toolset that covers several programming languages including C, C++, Fortran and Python.
-Intel oneAPI replaces Intel Parallel Studio.
-Intel oneAPI including the Fortran compiler is free-to-use and no login is required to download oneAPI.
+Intel oneAPI includes the C++ “icpx” compiler, Fortran “ifx” compiler, Intel MKL, and Intel MPI. oneAPI is free-to-use and no login is required to download and install. oneAPI can be installed via package manager or manually.

-Refer to the oneAPI install guide to download the oneAPI Fortran compiler for Linux or Windows. oneAPI for MacOS is a distinct install procedure.
-We suggest using the “online installer” download, which is a small download.
+If the package manager install is not available, the manual install is accomplished by the “online installer” download.
 The “online” installer can be copied over SSH to an HPC user directory for example and installed from the Terminal.

 Install the oneAPI Base Toolkit with options: